The aftermath of any DIY painting project is usually what to do with leftover tins of paint.

 Whilst it may seem a load of hassle and effort to get rid of old paint but actually it’s easier than you think, and hopefully our brief guide will help you.

-Tins of leftover paint cannot be put into your normal bins, nor can old paint be poured down the drain, so how do you get rid of old paint without harming the environment?
+Tins of leftover paint cannot be put into your normal household rubbish bins, nor can old paint be poured down the drain, so how do you get rid of old paint without harming the environment or breaking the law?

 This handy guide shows you the correct way to get rid of paint, with relevant links at the end of the article where you can locate your nearest council recycling centre.

 We have included handy information not only for users in the UK, but also there is advice for readers in Canada, the US and Australia at the foot of the page.